Hubbry Logo

 In 1963, he was cast as John Quigley, a Chicago mobster, in the episode "Five Tickets to Hell" of Jack Webb's CBS anthology series, GE True.
 In the storyline, Quigley travels to Chihuahua, Mexico, where he robs the mint of $500,000 and kills seven men in the commission of the crime.
 Police Lieutenant Juan Garcia (Carlos Romero) tracks down Quigley and his three accomplices.
 BarBara Luna also appears in the episode.[unreliable source?]

-Russell appeared in the original pilot (filmed in November 1965) for The Monkees TV series as Rudy, a record store owner and the group's manager; after the show was greenlit by NBC, the concept of a manager was discarded and Russell's character was not retained.
-An edited version of this pilot, in which Russell appears, was broadcast as a regular episode of the first season, and is part of the show's syndication package to this day.
+Russell appeared in the original pilot for The Monkees television series, filmed in November 1965, playing Rudy, a record store owner who also served as the group’s manager.
+After NBC approved the series, the concept of the band having a manager was dropped, and Russell’s character was written out.
+However, an edited version of the pilot featuring Russell was later broadcast as a regular first-season episode and remains part of the show’s syndication package.

 Russell much later played Vernon Presley to his son Kurt's Elvis Presley in the television movie, Elvis (1979).
 Kurt, as a child actor, had appeared with the real Elvis in the film It Happened at the World's Fair, and in a later interview recalled the singer-actor, professing to be a fan, asking to meet Bing, who had accompanied his son to the set.